nzakas/understandinges6/manuscript/07-Collections.md

 !!.values

-Even though there is no random access to items in a set, it still possible to iterate over all of the sets values by using the new ECMAScript 6 `for-of` statement.
-The `for-of` statement is a loop that iterates over values of a collection, including arrays and array-like structures. you can output values in a set like this:
+Even though there is no random access to items in a set, it is still possible to iterate over all of the set's values by using the new ECMAScript 6 `for-of` statement.
+The `for-of` statement is a loop that iterates over values of a collection, including arrays and array-like structures.
+You can output values in a set like this:

     var items = new Set([1, 2, 3, 4, 5]);